Getting Started 🚀

 ssh -p 2222 root@localhost

 You have successfully onboarded a device and established a remote connection to it.
-From here, you can begin exploring the full range of Nexigonβs capabilities.
-As always, if you have questions or feedback, weβd love to hear from you, just get in touch.
+From here, you can start further exploring Nexigon’s capabilities: Device Configuration, Device Telemetry, Software Updates.